Keeler Women’s Center is open for in-person appointments, classes, and support groups. Some classes will still be available via Zoom.

 We partner with professional volunteers and other non-profit organizations to provide a variety of free programs and services.
 Our licensed clinical counselors see women regardless of their ability to pay.

-We have no boundaries.
-Our programs are open to anyone who wants to attend.
+All are welcome, regardless of socio-economic status or geographic location, to attend our programs.
 We serve women from the metropolitan area and beyond.
 Although we base our decisions on the needs of women, we also serve men.
 Support groups and some programs are limited to women.
-When possible, we provide childcare for women as they attend our programs and receive services.
 Women are referred to us by area churches, by women we have helped previously, as well as by many non-profit or government agencies that serve the poor.

-Volunteers help answer the phone, register women for programs, and offer hospitality and childcare.
+Volunteers help answer the phone, register women for programs, and offer hospitality.
 Professional volunteers offer many ongoing programs and services.